Coen-Potgieter/MLP/README.md

     - Debug the function, its not working.
     - I think it has to do with appending the inp vector
     - Fix it
+- Forward Prop working
+    - The problem was that we were redclaring the inp variable when it was returned (silly)
+    - Note that I may want to try a different implementation of handling bias separaetely to avoid having to pre pad our `inp` vector on each loop

+### Possible improvements

+- Change forward prop algo to handle bias calcs separaetey so we dont prepad the `inp` vector on each itteration